 You’ll need to have columns for latitude and longitude if you want to add lat/lon records to a dataset.
 Dropping manually plotted points with a draw tool (Add Location…) will only work if the dataset you’re adding to has latitude and longitude columns in it.
 Manually plotted points on the map are not plotted as addresses but instead are plotted as location coordinates.

 Editing Marketing Lists

-In MBO when you search a dataset and save the results in the Data Window the saved results is called a Marketing List.
+In Map Business Online when you search a dataset and save the results in the Data Window the saved results are called a Marketing List.
 Marketing lists can be created from geographic searches like a radius search or by filtering your data in the Data Window.

 The Data Window includes two buttons along its toolbar for creating and adding to a marketing list.
 One button is a Page icon with a yellow Asterix on the top right corner.
 The other marketing list button is to its right with a green and a red arrow pointing in opposite directions.
-Use these two buttons to create and edit marketing lists using data you’ve gathered in the data window.
-These marketing lists tools come in handy every so often.
+Use these two buttons to create and edit marketing lists using the data you’ve gathered in the data window.
+These marketing list tools can come in handy.

 For example, you can filter an imported dataset down to a selected set of records, and then save that list as a marketing list.
 The new list can be used in Market Analysis or in Territory Mapping.
 Or just export the list out for use in other applications.

 Summarizing from the Data Window

 Did you know you could also Summarize from the Data Window?
 Well, you can.
 Down in the lower right-hand corner you will see a ∑ symbol – that stands for Summarize.
 This button will allow you to extract columns from your imported data and create quick spreadsheets for export.